xyxj1024/docker-networking/demo5/README.md

 ### Update:

 The problem is solved when I change the `resource.go` program code to read from a JSON file rather than from standard input.

+To run the xDS server natively (rather than inside a container), change the listener's address of the bootstrap configuration files for Envoy proxies to `host.docker.internal`.